microsoft/KqlTools/Doc/Readme.md

 ![StandingQuery.jpg](StandingQuery.jpg)

 A user can specify the input and output sources as well as any query files to apply to the given input stream.
-Real-Time KQL will process the event stream and output the result as another stream to the output source the user had chosen.
+Real-Time KQL will process the event stream and output the result.

 [**Get started**](GettingStarted.md) using Real-Time KQL.